-O'Neill upbeat on Euro hopes despite injury list
+O'Neill upbeat on injury-hit NI's Euro 2024 hopes

 "Conor's had an injury-hit season, but I think towards the end of the season he was back to where he was in the early part of the season so it's a good opportunity for both lads."

-Asked if he would like to see McMenamin, Bonis and more Irish League players earn moves across to England, O'Neill said: "Of course - not just for selfish reasons, but we need players playing at the highest level they can.
+Asked if he would like to see McMenamin, Bonis and more Irish League players move to England, O'Neill said: "Of course - not just for selfish reasons, but we need players playing at the highest level they can.

 "There are players in the Irish League that are capable of stepping up.
 We've seen that in the past with Dallas and Gareth McAuley, who came out of the Irish League and have had brilliant careers in England, so hopefully more Irish League players can get the opportunity."